 The folders you create will save you a lot of time trying to find your social media promotional images when it is time to publish a post.

 Create A Social Media Posting Calendar

-Now that you know what products you will be promoting this holiday season and you have created all of the images you are going to use it is time to create a social media posting calendar.
+Now that you know what products you will be promoting this holiday season and have created all of the images you will use, it is time to create a social media posting calendar.

-It doesn’t matter what you use as long as it is easy for you to access and view.
+It doesn’t matter what you use as long as it is easy to access and view.

 Decide what days and time you will be promoting your art on all of the social media accounts you are on.

 Write on the calendar what image you will be using and what message you will use with the image.

 Be creative with your posts and create a sense of urgency.